ghokun/coyote/README.md

 # Coyote

 Coyote is a RabbitMQ message sink.
-The default routing key is `#` so every message in the given `exchange` is routed to a ephemeral `interceptor` queue.
+The default routing key is `#` so every message in the given `exchange` is routed to an `interceptor` queue.

 ## Install